codingwithgeert/fossil-website/README.md

 - [Google Fonts](https://fonts.google.com/) for website fonts styles.
 - [JQuery](https://jquery.com) for DOM manipulation.

 ## Testing

 #### Manual testing:

-All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer
+All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer.

 ##### 1. search on the webpage for the item you are looking for: